18F/dev-environment-standardization/pages/languages/ruby.md

 ## Using Bundler and the `bundle` Command

-[Bundler](http://bundler.io/) is another tool in the Ruby community for installing gem dependencies for a project.
+[Bundler](http://bundler.io/) is another tool for installing gem dependencies for a project.
 It can be used by itself or in conjunction with a Ruby version manager and gemsets.
 To use Bundler, which is a Ruby gem, you must install it first.
-This is one of the instances where installing a gem globally is helpful, because it is intended to be used outside the context of any specific project even though it is being used to manage the dependencies within a project:
+This is one of the instances where installing a gem globally is helpful, because it is intended to be used outside the context of any specific project, even though it is being used to manage the dependencies within a project:

 `$ gem install bundler`